koraykolburan/koraykolburan/README.md

 ## About Me?

 - 👨🏻‍💻 I'm a Frontend Enthusiast Developer.
-- 🕵🏻 I currently work on a workshop with Backbone.js framework.
+- 🕵🏻  I currently learn testing and work with JavaScript.
 - 🌱 I learn JavaScript and JS frameworks.
 - 🎸 Out of professional life: I am a musician.
 - 🧠 I'am a Neurodivergent person who has been diagnosed with ADHD.